-You should try and achieve the most cost-effective tariff only when you are sure that you have the phone and internet services that are required by your business.
+You should try and achieve the most cost-effective tariff only when you are sure that you have the phone and internet services that are needed by your business.

-Phone and Internet bills are fiendishly complex and difficult to understand even for experts.
+Phone and Internet bills are notoriously complex and difficult to understand even for experts.

-Consequently, most businesses take one look at the front page of the bill and file it away without attempting to check it.
+Consequently, most businesses take one look at the front page of the bill and pass it for paymnet without attempting to check it.

 It is vitally important that you understand each line of the bill so that (in the next step) you can correlate this with the services that your business is actually using.

 This will often require a long call to your service provider and possibly some expert assistance.